What Does a Twitch Streamer Need from a Soundboard?

 How Do You Route a Soundboard into OBS for Twitch?

 LitPads does not include built-in virtual audio routing.
 This is standard for professional Mac audio applications.
-BlackHole is free, open-source, and takes five minutes to configure.
+LitLink is free and takes two minutes to configure.

 How Should Twitch Streamers Organize Sound Pads?